 Afterschool Policy

-The Afterschool Alliance works with partners and advocates at the local, state, and federal levels to advance policies that increase access to quality afterschool, before-school, and summer learning programs for all children and young people with an emphasis on those most in need.
+The Afterschool Alliance works with partners and advocates at the local, state, and federal levels to advance policies that increase access to quality afterschool, before-school, and summer learning programs for all children and young people, with an emphasis on those who need it most.

 State Policy.
 Find state-specific data and contacts plus tools for devleoping and advancing policy at the state level.